 Some people refer to these as Cowboy Candy because of how addictive they are to eat!
 They’re sugary just like candy, but also spicy due to the jalapenos.

 They’re sweet.
 They’re spicy.
 They’re just right.
 They are the perfect combo of sweet jalapeno with a kick.
-They are amazing on crackers with a little piece of cheddar cheese.
+They are amazing on crackers with a little piece of cheddar cheese (my favorite).
 The cheese balances out the heat with a little coolness.

 You can even eat them right out of the jar with a spoon.
 I won’t judge you because I might do that too…. 🙂